France in preelection push to soften the eurozone's budget rules | DW | 10.05.2021

 "There is a constant worldwide demand for government bonds from the eurozone, which means our governments need to be in debt."

-But these words have Marc Touati despair.
-The economist, known to be a free marketeer, is the head of Paris-based financial consulting firm ACDEFI.
+But these words have Marc Touati despairing.
+The economist, known to be a free marketeer, is the head of the Paris-based financial consulting firm Aux Commandes De l'Economie et de la Finance (ACDEFI).

 "If we changed the budget rules now, we would open Pandora's box," he told DW.
 "After all, we need to be financially credible so as to be able to keep on borrowing money at good conditions – especially as we are the eurozone's worst student and almost a quarter of the eurozone's government bonds in the market are from France."